ebarnett2/batotp/README.md

 https://download.qt.io/archive/qt/5.10/5.10.0/qt-opensource-linux-x64-5.10.0.run
 - During the installation of Qt, at the "Select Components" page, select "Desktop gcc 64-bit" below "Qt 5.10.1" and "Qt Creator 4.5.0" below Tools.
 Use the default options for everything else.
 You will need to create a Qt account if you don't already have one.
 - Open the file time_optimal_trajectory_planning.pro with Qt Creator.
 This file is located in the folder where BA was extracted to.
-- In the menu at the left, click "Projects" and then uncheck the box for "Shadow build" in the Build Settings (you have to do this for both the Debug and Release build configurations)
 - In the menu at the left, click "Edit", then right mouse-click time_optimal_trajectory_planning in the Projects tab and select Build
 - The compiled executable is test/batest
 - You can run the executable in Qt using the keystroke "CTRL + R", or you can run it separately in another terminal